maxzvyagin/crossed_wires/docs/tutorial.md

 ## Search Objects

 As part of the integration with `scikit-optimize`, each overlapping space searched generates an `OptimizeResult` object.
-These track the Gaussian process and have helpful utilities to understand the trajectory of the search.
+These track the Gaussian processes which are responsible for the optimization, and have helpful utilities to understand the trajectory of the search.
 In addition, the surrogate models used to guide the search are contained here.